lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The population of TNOs has x-values greater than 30 AU.

 1.8.
-Clear the query and results, and return to the RSP TAP Search form.
+Clear the query and results and return to the RSP TAP Search form.

 .. _DP0-3-Portal-3-Step-2: